AkiriJones/UFundProject/docs/DesignDoc.md

 > UserFileDAO - Manages user data by saving and loading user objects to/from a JSON data file.

+> Basket - Creates an object for the User that contains the needs they wish to checkout.
+These needs can then be removed or checked out.

+> Transaction - Creates transaction data asscoiated with checking out a need.
+The transaction is tied to the Helper/User

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View